AbdullahRizwan101/CTF-Writeups/Cheat Sheet.md

 ### Psexec.py
 ` python psexec.py DOMAIN/USER:PASS@IP`

+### Privlege Escalation using SeImpersonatePrivilege

+If this is enabled we can upload `Printspoofer.exe ` and place it if we have rights

+`PrintSpoofer.exe -i -c powershell.exe`

 ### Active Directory
 `powershell -ep bypass`  load a powershell shell with execution policy bypassed <br/>